PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/prefab-code.rst

         }
     }

 Also, the prefab_ class can be instantiated manually by you, at any time in your game.
-It is just a custom object class that looks like if you written it by hand.
+It is just a custom object class that looks like if you write it by hand.